Harry S. Truman: Dropping atomic bombs on Japan

 Truman benefited from a honeymoon period from the success in defeating Nazi Germany in Europe and the nation celebrated V-E Day on May 8, 1945, his 61st birthday.

-Although Truman was told briefly on the afternoon of April 12 that he had a new, highly destructive weapon, it was not until April 25 that Secretary of War Henry Stimson told him the details.
+Although Truman was told briefly on the afternoon of April 12 that the United States had a new, highly destructive weapon, it was not until April 25 that Secretary of War Henry Stimson told him the details:

-Truman journeyed to Berlin for the Potsdam Conference with Joseph Stalin and the British leader Winston Churchill.
+Truman journeyed to Berlin for the Potsdam Conference with Joseph Stalin and British prime minister Winston Churchill.
 He was there when he learned the Trinity test—the first atomic bomb—on July 16 had been successful.
 He hinted to Stalin that he was about to use a new kind of weapon against the Japanese.
 Though this was the first time the Soviets had been officially given information about the atomic bomb, Stalin was already aware of the bomb project—having learned about it through atomic espionage long before Truman did.

 In August, the Japanese government refused surrender demands as specifically outlined in the Potsdam Declaration.
 With the invasion of Japan imminent, Truman approved the schedule for dropping the two available bombs.
-Truman always said attacking Japan with atomic bombs saved many lives on both sides; military estimates for the invasion of Japan were that it could take a year and result in 250,000 to 500,000 Allied casualties.
-Hiroshima was bombed on August 6, and Nagasaki three days later, leaving 105,000 dead.
+Truman maintained the position that attacking Japan with atomic bombs saved many lives on both sides; a military estimate for the invasion of Japan submitted to Truman by Herbert Hoover indicated that an invasion could take at least a year and result in 500,000 to 1,000,000 Allied casualties.
+A study done for the staff of Secretary of War Henry L. Stimson by William Shockley estimated that invading Japan would cost 1.7–4 million American casualties, including 400,000–800,000 fatalities, and five to ten million Japanese fatalities if Japanese civilians participated in the defense of Japan.
+The U.S. Army Service Forces estimated in their document "Redeployment of the United States Army after the Defeat of Germany" that between June 1945 and December 1946 the Army would be required to furnish replacements for 43,000 dead and evacuated wounded every month during this period.
+From analysis of the replacement schedule and projected strengths in overseas theaters, it suggested that Army losses alone in those categories, excluding the Navy and Marine Corps, would be approximately 863,000 through the first part of 1947, of whom 267,000 would be killed or missing.

 The Soviet Union declared war on Japan on August 9 and invaded Manchuria.
 Japan agreed to surrender the following day.